ethereum/web3.py/docs/examples.rst

             If there are no prior scans, start from block 1.
             Otherwise, start from the last end block minus ten blocks.
-            We rescan the last ten scanned blocks in the case there were forks to avoid misaccounting due to minor single block works (happens once in an hour in Ethereum).
+            We rescan the last ten scanned blocks in the case there were forks to avoid misaccounting due to minor single block works (happens once in a hour in Ethereum).
-            These heuristics could be made more robust, but this is for the sake of simple reference implementation.
+            These heurestics could be made more robust, but this is for the sake of simple reference implementation.
             """

             end_block = self.get_last_scanned_block()